alexandra-simeonova/drafts/structure.md

 - Luigi additional features
 - it has ties to SAP so it's good for people who use SAP (???)
 - tried and tested on real customers
+- very easy to implement because Luigi creates the whole UI and navigation automatically

 # Architecture
 - architecture diagrams

-# Contribution guidelines
+# Contribution
-- code
-- content
+- Guidelines (content and code)
 - browser support

 ---------- Luigi Core ----------